2.5 Infection Prevention and Control during care of the deceased

 It is important that information on the infection status of the deceased is sought and communicated at each stage of handling.
 Appropriate risk assessment must be carried out before performing activities that may increase the risk of transmission of infectious agents from deceased individuals (see literature review for further information on these activities).

-Viewing of the deceased should be avoided when the deceased is known or suspected to have been infected by Hazard Group 4 organisms, specifically those causing VHFs (including Ebola, Lassa etc.), anthrax or other HCID.
+Viewing of the deceased should be avoided when the deceased is known or suspected to have been infected by Hazard Group 4 organisms, specifically those causing VHFs (including Ebola, Lassa etc.) and anthrax.
+For other HCIDs a local risk assessment should be undertaken to inform any decision making on viewing of the deceased.

-See Appendix 12.
-Application of transmission based precautions to key infections in the deceased.
+See Appendix 12 Application of infection control precautions in the deceased.

 Staff should advise relatives of the appropriate precautions when viewing and/or having physical contact with the deceased including when this should be avoided.